 What can be better than a good cachapa, made with fresh, tender, corn kernels?
-Well, those same cachapas stuffed with queso de mano!
+Well, that same cachapas stuffed with queso de mano!

 Queso de mano?
-I’ll explain you, but first things first.
+I’ll explain to you, but first things first.
 What is a cachapa?
-Cachapas are a sort of corncake.
+Cachapas are a sort of corn cake.
 They are to Venezuelans what pancakes are to Americans.
 A much more rustic pancake, I would say, but full of flavor and rich in texture.

 When I was a little girl, eating them was a joy reserved for our getaways to El Junquito.
-At least three times a year, we went with my dad to that little mountain town, on the outskirts of Caracas, the city where I was born and raised.
+At least three times a year, we went with my dad to that little mountain town.
+El Junquito was located on the outskirts of Caracas, the city where I was born and raised.
 As if it were a tacit ritual, we always ate cachapas with queso de mano.

 Later, what was really priceless was eating cachapas on my cowboy friends’ haciendas.
 It doesn’t matter if those farms were in Aragua, Guárico or Zulia states.
 When visiting, during the weekends they honored us, the Caraqueños (people from Caracas, Venezuela’s capital city), with a breakfast that invariably consisted of cachapas grilled in huge budares that were heated with firewood.
 No need to say that aroma was the closest to heaven.